tale-toul/OCP4baremetalIPI/Terraform/README.md

 ## Applying the terraform template

-Some variables are defined in the **Terraform/input-vars.tf** that can be used to modify some configuration parameters.
-The most relevan of these are:
+The following variables are defined in the **Terraform/input-vars.tf** file and can be used to modify the configuration:

 * **region_name**.- AWS Region where the EC2 instance and other resources are created.
 Keep in mind that the same infrastructure may incur different costs depending on the region.